roman-right/tyson/README.md

 ## Grammar

-A TySON text is a sequence of tokens wrapped into a document.
+A TySON text is a sequence of tokens wrapped into a journal.
 There are 4 types of tokens: vector, map, modifier, and primitive

-### Document
+### Journal

-The document is key/value pairs separated with commas or semicolons.
+The journal is key/value pairs separated with commas or semicolons.
 Key is primitive, value could be any TySON token.
 A single colon comes after each key.
 Keys can be not unique.

 ```
 k|foo|: v|bar|;